 For technical information regarding admissions to the doctoral program, please contact Tiffany Bonner email@example.com.
-For more information about the program as a whole, please contact Aurora Jackson, doctoral program chair at firstname.lastname@example.org.
+For more information about the program as a whole, view our Social Welfare PhD page or contact Aurora Jackson, doctoral program chair at firstname.lastname@example.org.

 Although a personal interview is not normally required as part of the application procedure, it may be arranged at the request of the doctoral committee.
 Applicants will be notified in writing as soon as possible regarding decisions on admission.

 The department should be notified immediately of any change of plans or address after the application is submitted.

 |TOEFL Department Code||95|

 Can non-residents, non-visa holds apply to the Social Welfare Program?

 Yes!
 There are no citizenship restrictions to apply.